MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/understand-lead-distributions-assignment-rules.md

 The algorithm analyzes sellers' availability in the order of the lead assignment priority (load balancing or round robin) and assigns the lead to a seller who is currently available.
 If the matched sellers are currently unavailable, the leads are assigned to sellers who are available within the next 24 hours of the time of routing.
 If no sellers are available within the next 24 hours, the leads are assigned to sellers who are available within the next 48 hours, and so on up to 120 hours.
 If no seller is available within 120 hours, the leads are marked as unassigned.

 The sellers are divided into six buckets, based on their availability.
 The buckets are viewed in top to bottom order.
 At the first non-empty bucket, the lead is distributed among the sellers in the bucket based on round-robin criteria.
-(For load balancing, only the first bucket is evaluated.)<!--note from editor: Edit okay?-->
+(For load balancing, only the first bucket is evaluated.)

 >[!div class="mx-imgBorder"]
 >![Six buckets that sellers are divided into, based on their availability.](media/sa-ar-lead-distribution-buckets.png "Six buckets that sellers are divided into, based on their availability")